 Constipation.
 Drink plenty of fluids.
 Eat foods with lots of fiber, such as fruits, vegetables, and bran cereal.
 Don't take laxatives without talking to your doctor first.
 Stool softeners may be safer than laxatives.

 Hemorrhoids.
 Don't strain during bowel movements.
 Try to avoid becoming constipated.
 Clean yourself well after a bowel movement (wet wipes may be less irritating than toilet paper).
 Take several warm soaks (sitz baths) a day if necessary.

 Varicose veins.
 Avoid clothing that fits tightly around your legs or waist.
 Rest and put your feet up as much as you can.
+Avoid standing still for long periods.
 Move around if you must stand for long periods.
 Ask your doctor about support or compression hose, which may help ease or prevent varicose veins.